EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ```
 Great.
 The basic data structure is now complete.

 Next, define a `primary_key` method.
-Every multi_index struct requires a *primary key* to be set.
+Every multi_index struct requires a *primary key* method.
 Behind the scenes, this method is used according to the index specification of your multi_index instantiation.
-EOSIO wraps [boost::multi_index](https://www.boost.org/doc/libs/1_59_0/libs/multi_index/doc/index.html)
+EOSIO `multi_index` wraps [boost::multi_index](https://www.boost.org/doc/libs/1_59_0/libs/multi_index/doc/index.html)

-Create an method `primary_key()` and return a struct member, in this case, the `key` member as previously discussed.
+Create a method `primary_key()` and return a struct member, in this case, the `key` member as previously discussed.

 ```cpp
 struct person {